 I first played the original Trackmania Nations more than a decade ago.
 The game came with a PC magazine subscription, and I couldn’t believe that such a top-notch racer was being distributed as freeware.
 Nowadays, even Grand Theft Auto games are handed out like mints with a restaurant cheque, but back then a freebie like this was a big deal.
 Naturally, players jumped on this treasure and did what the internet does best: Took it further than anyone could ever have imagined.

 While not their first title, the developers – Nadeo – released Trackmania Nations as a game for its online community to run wild with their skill and creativity, and boy did they.
-With thousands of tracks being created and shared between players, a buffet of custom servers to challenge people around the world, and the ability to replay record-breaking speed runs in real time, Trackmania Nations was all about bringing its community together.
+With thousands of tracks being created and shared between players every day, a buffet of custom servers to challenge people around the world, and the ability to replay record-breaking speed runs in real time, Trackmania Nations was all about bringing its community together.
 It belonged to the players.

 Now we have Trackmania 2020, or just Trackmania, a remake which tries to give this enormous fan base a next-gen revival.
 In certain ways, they have succeeded admirably in that this game obviously shows the same level of potential as its 2006 inspiration.
 However, there is one big catch: Ubisoft has a horse in the race this time, and you know what that means…

 Trackmania is all about paying homage to the basics by keeping things pure and simple.
 There is no plot, hardly any cinematics, a stripped down menu screen, and it feels like the game is eager to get players onto its twisty, elaborate tracks.
 Nadeo has always achieved elegance in the minimalism of Trackmania’s menus and gameplay systems, and I was happy to see this approach make a return.